atharvaskadam/Practice-Project/README.md

 - Now you can commit your file using command `git commit -m "Message"`
 - Now you could have also done the above 2 steps in single command using `git commit -am "Message"` but avoid this to avoid unnecessary checkins
 - Now you have to push those commit as well using command `git push`

+## Steps

+1. Remember The Branch Name
+2. Switch To Current Working Branch
+3. Take pull using "git pull" command also make sure you take latest pull of the parent branch before merging it to child branch
+4. update the branch from main/parent using "git merge parent-branch-name" command
+5. Continue The Modifications Or Updates You Do After It's Done Then Commit All The Changes With Proper Commit Message Take Pull And Then Push The Changes And At Last Create PR